-Community and Family Studies 2 Units in each of Preliminary and HSC
+Community and Family Studies

 Community and Family Studies is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, within Australian society.
 The course enables students to plan and manage resources effectively in order to address contemporary issues facing families and communities.